Kay13051976/Thailand-guiding-light-second/README.md

  ![Heroku warning visit this unsafe site](documentation/heroku-warning-visit-this-unsafe-site.png)
 ### The warning of Dangerous page in Heroku will be a future improvement
 ## Mistake
+- I have changed ERD and class in the models.py file many times because it is part of learning and caused me the problem of not being able to migrate the data.
+I could use the python manage.py shell and the same python I use in your views.py file to update the id value of each row in the database.
+I can also change them directly by using SQL on my database, wherever it's hosted, but I don't know SQL that well.
+So, I drop this choice
+Or, like permanently, can delete/drop the database and start over.
+According to the limited time I had left before the PP4 submission deadline, I designed to rebuild everything from scratch; it caused me to lose all the git committed history when I tried to look back to see when the bug happened to sort out the Heroku dangerous site I am not able to find it because I assume the bug occurs when I start to apply the bootstrap framework.

 ## Acknowledgments
 - Code Institute tutor and Slack community members for their support and help.